 In May 2011, the FASB issued authoritative guidance regarding common fair value measurements and disclosure requirements in U.S. Generally Accepted Accounting Principles and International Financial Reporting Standards.
 This newly issued accounting standard clarifies the application of certain existing fair value measurement guidance and expands the disclosures for fair value measurements that are estimated using significant unobservable inputs.
 This guidance is effective for annual periods beginning after December 15, 2011.
-The Company does not expect that the adoption of this standard will have a material impact on its financial position or results of operations.
+In February 2013, the FASB issued an amendment to this guidance, to be effective immediately, to clarify that nonpublic entities are not required to disclose the level of fair value hierarchy for items that are not measured at fair value in the statement of financial position, but for which fair value is disclosed.
+This guidance was effective immediately.
+The Company adopted this guidance beginning on January 1, 2012.
+The adoption of this guidance did not affect the Company's financial position, results of operations, or cash flows.